charrington24/obsidian_cs/applied cryptography/intro to cryptography.md

 	monoalphabetic substitution

 Public Key Cryptography
+	aka "asymmetric cryptography"
-	you have a public key and a private key which are inverses of each other everyone knows bob's public key, but only he knows his private key you encrypt for bob using bob's public key, and he decrypts it with his private key
+	two keys that are inverses of each other you have a public key and a private key which are inverses of each other everyone knows bob's public key, but only he knows his private key you encrypt for bob using bob's public key, and he decrypts it with his private key
+	analogy: nobody knows how to do division; they only ever invented multiplication

+Non-repudiation:
-Non repudiation: if alice signs something, she can't later say it wasn't from her
+	if alice signs something, she can't later say it wasn't from her Done w public key digital signatures so that bob can prove to a third party to Can't be done with MAC because MAC depends on secret only known to alice and bob, not a third party.

 Integrity check: hash of message and private key